djragsdale/ship/README.md

 - VAR - declare variable
 - LET - assign variable
 - INPUT - assign a variable based on user input to the prompt string following the statement.
 Format: `INPUT $myVariable "What do you want?"`
-- GOTO - move interpreter evaluation to a specified line of code, equal to the evaluated statement following the keyword.
 - __LINE - the current line of the interpreter
 - __COLUMN - the current column of the interpreter
 - PROC - declare a procedure.
 Can have side effects, will not receive own scope, and must not declare new variables.